How Long Should A Mattress Last?

 Memory foam mattress

 In the 1970s, NASA invented the foam used in memory foam mattresses.
 The lifespan of memory foam mattresses depends on factors like the weight of the people sleeping on it and the foam’s density.
 If you choose a low-density memory foam mattress, that money-saving option could result in it being more prone to sagging.
-However, on average, these mattresses should last up to seven years.
+On average, the answer to how long does a memory foam mattress last is up to seven years.
 If the material stops bouncing back and no longer conforms to your body, it may be time for a replacement.

 Latex mattresses are made using a variety of manufacturing processes, as well as many different materials.
 For example, some latex mattresses feature all-natural materials, while others are constructed using synthetic latex.
-In general, you can expect a latex mattress to last up to eight and a half years.
+In general, you can expect a synthetic latex mattress to last up to eight and a half years, while a natural latex mattress can last for 15 years or longer.

 Pillow-top mattresses feature a top layer material that resembles a standard pillow.
 That means, just like a standard pillow, it breaks down and becomes lumpy over time.
 These mattresses are a type of innerspring mattress, except they feature a comfort layer.
 On average, a pillow-top mattress lasts approximately six and a half years.

-Waterbed mattresses are a large vessel for water and require maintenance.
+Waterbed mattresses require maintenance.
 Caring for your waterbed ensures it lasts between seven and nine years.
 You must use a treatment called a waterbed conditioner to maintain the water in the bed.
 Otherwise, there is the potential for microbes and minerals to break down the vinyl of the mattress.
 There might also be occasional leaks that you must patch.
 If your mattress develops several leaks, then it is time for a replacement.

 According to the Centers for Disease Control and Prevention (CDC), approximately 70 million Americans are suffering from chronic sleep issues.
 A good night’s sleep is crucial for everyone’s health and well being.
 While many instances of poor sleep might have to do with medical conditions, your mattress could also be the culprit.
-Here are signs that it might be time to change your mattress.
+Any of the signs below might tell you when to get a new mattress.

 - Allergies worsening: Your mattress might be causing issues if you notice an uptick in symptoms and it is not allergy season.
 The Asthma and Allergy Foundation of America teaches us that dust mites cause significant issues for those with allergies.
+Specifically, those with a dust mite allergy can have trouble sleeping caused by shortness of breath, coughing, or wheezing.
 If not kept properly clean, an older mattress can attract a build-up of allergy-aggravating dust mites.

 - Coil problems or other damage: When you move around on your bed, does it make squeaking sounds?
 If so, that could mean there are coil problems or other damage.
 Coils in innerspring mattresses sag, squeak and poke through the top layer of the mattress as they age.
 If you notice this or any other visible signs of use, it might be time for a replacement.